nicnosis/iu-courses/fa20/j363/web-syllabus.md

  * Failure to practice academic integrity
  * Excessive use of cell phone during class

+__Online Class Conduct__
+For our Zoom lectures, please behave the same way you would in a physical class setting.

+Do:

+ * Have your camera on
+ * Be mentally present
+ * Dedicate 100% of your attention to the task at hand

+Don't:

+ * Smoke or vape on camera
+ * Multitask _(e.g. watching Netflix in another window)_
+ * Fall asleep or sit there with your eyes closed
+ * Sit there idle like a useless turd
+ * Do anything that's distracting to me or your classmates

+Failure to meet these expectations can result in:

+ * Being removed from the Zoom call
+ * A deduction in participation/professionalism grades

 ### Final
 There is no final exam for this class.